Icinga/icingaweb2-module-director/doc/30-Configuration-Baskets.md

 Snapshots created on a Director version that supports new [Custom Variables](12-Handling-custom-variables.md) (>= 1.12.0) include a `CustomVariable` element type.
-Restoring such a snapshot on an older Director version (< 1.12.0) that predates this feature will silently drop the `CustomVariable` data, since older versions do not know how to interpret it.
+Restoring such a snapshot on an older Director version (< 1.12.0) that predates this feature is not supported, and will fail for any affected object, since older versions do not know how to interpret that data.
 This is relevant when using baskets to share or sync configuration between Director instances that are not on the same version, for example between a master and a satellite/config master.
-To avoid losing custom variable data, keep Director versions aligned across instances that exchange baskets, or upgrade the receiving instance before restoring a snapshot from a newer one.
+To avoid a failed restore, keep Director versions aligned across instances that exchange baskets, or upgrade the receiving instance before restoring a snapshot from a newer one.